Maternal somatic support after brain death: Life support complications

 Throughout their care, brain dead patients could experience a wide range of complications, including "infection, hemodynamic instability, diabetes insipidus (DI), panhypopituitarism, poikilothermia, metabolic instability, acute respiratory distress syndrome and disseminated intravascular coagulation."
 Treating these complications is difficult since the effects of medication on the fetus's health are unknown.

 Fetus's chance of survival

-According to Esmaelilzadeh, et al., "[a]t present, it seems that there is no clear lower limit to the gestational age which would restrict the physician's efforts to support the brain dead mother and her fetus."
+According to Esmaeilzadeh, et al., "[a]t present, it seems that there is no clear lower limit to the gestational age which would restrict the physician's efforts to support the brain dead mother and her fetus."
 However, it is likely that the older a fetus is when its mother becomes brain dead, the greater its chance for survival, since survival odds in cases of preterm birth improve with increasing gestational age.

 Brain death vs. similar conditions

 It is important to understand the similarities and differences between brain death and two other conditions: persistent vegetative state and coma.